ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/documents/document-view.markdown

 <br/>
 2. **Copy** to clipboard
    * Copy to clipboard - The document content is copied
-   * Copy as C# class - The c# entity class (on which the document json is based) is copied
+   * Copy as C# class - The C# entity class (reflecting the document JSON content) is copied
 <br/>
 3. **Format** content
    * Format - Adjust the document JSON format